From the Pool to the Club, the Best LGTBQ+ Hotspots in Las Vegas

 DTLV Arts District

-Despite the challenges of opening in the midst of a pandemic, the Garden quickly became the hottest gay bar in town, thanks in part to a sexy, stylish space in the super-hot, hip, and happening DTLV Arts District, as well as a can’t-miss Bottomless Drag Brunch every Saturday and Sunday.
-They’ve also got great food—think upscale gastropub fare like angus beef sliders and cauliflower wings—great happy hour specials, DJs and bottle service on weekends, and they host a drag and performance show called SHADE! every Thursday.
-Also worth noting: the Garden’s drag residency lineup includes many Ru Paul’s Drag Race alums.
+The Garden is easily the hottest gay bar in town, thanks in part to a sexy, stylish space in the super-hot, hip, and happening DTLV Arts District, as well as a can’t-miss Bottomless Drag Brunch every Saturday and Sunday.
+They’ve also got great food—think upscale gastropub fare like Angus beef sliders and cauliflower wings—great happy hour specials, Drag Bingo on Saturdays, and DJs and bottle service on weekends.
+They also host multiple drag and performance shows weekly, like SHADE! on Thursdays, Popstar Fridays, and Slay Saturdays.

-The Fun Hog Ranch is a cash-only gay dive bar that’s open 24/7.
+The Fun Hog Ranch is a cash-only leather dive bar that’s open 24/7.
 They host monthly events like “Bears Roam the Ranch” and “OINK Night” that also serve as fundraisers for community partner nonprofits.
-But make no mistake—parties can get wild at night and leather, fetish wear, and bondage gear is all highly encouraged.
+But make no mistake—parties can get wild at night, and leather, fetish wear, and bondage gear is all highly encouraged.
 But if you’re not into that, skip the dancing, grab a beer, and play a little video poker.
+Drink specials are easily some of the best in Vegas, with $2 bottled beer and well drinks on Tuesdays, $12 all-you-can-drink well drinks on Thirsty Thursdays, and daily BOGO specials.

 If you only see one show in Vegas in your entire life, make it one of Spiegelworld's whacked-out, raunchy, NSFW, and most definitely queer variety/vaudeville shows.
-Right now that roster includes Absinthe, a green-fairy-fueled circus held in a big top in front of Caesars Palace and hosted by the enigmatic Gazillionaire; Opium, the out-of-this-world space opera send-up with plenty of robot sex and a sword-swallower named Todd (you’ll understand why that’s relevant when you see the show); and their WAY “Out” West production, the Atomic Saloon Show, where Madam Boozy Skunkton and her boy Blue Jackson will have you saddling up for the wildest ride of your life.
+Right now, that roster includes Absinthe, a green-fairy-fueled circus held in a big top in front of Caesars Palace and hosted by the enigmatic Gazillionaire; OPM, the out-of-this-world space odyssey led by a horny robot; and their WAY “Out” West production, the Atomic Saloon Show, where Madam Boozy Skunkton and her boy Blue Jackson will have you saddling up for the wildest ride of your life.
 And keep an eye out for their newest production DiscoShow opening at the LINQ later this year!
 These shows are basically like Cirque if Cirque had an NSFW sense of humor and thoroughly embraced queer camp.